 Reimagining Denver’s Historic Chinatown

-Funded by Andrew Mellon Foundation and Denver Arts & Venues, Colorado Asian Pacific United installed a mural and three historical markers strategically across Downtown Denver to honor the history of our forgotten Chinatown.
+Funded by Andrew Mellon Foundation and Denver Arts & Venues, Colorado Asian Pacific United installed two murals and three historical markers strategically across Downtown Denver to honor the history of our forgotten Chinatown.

 In the late 1800s, Denver was home to a vibrant and thriving Chinatown that spanned between 15th to 17th Street on Wazee St. A variety of causes saw to the eventual driving out of the Chinese community in Colorado including the Anti-Chinese Race Riot of 1880 in Denver, the Chinese Exclusion Act of 1882, and a general hatred for those that were different.
 Today, there is little to no physical existence of the Chinatown’s existence.
 Even though hundreds -if not thousands- of people walk past this area each day, very few of them would be able to recognize the historic significance and diverse history of the area.